 This museum is located at 15 St. Stephen Green, on the very north side of the square, on the corner of Dawson Street.
 The Little Museum of Dublin is only a short two minutes walk from Grafton Street and many other popular Dublin attractions.

 The great thing about this Dublin museum is that it’s open seven days a week, so no matter when you’re visiting the city you’ll have something to do.

 - Friday: 9.30am – 5pm

 Nearby Dublin Attractions:

 - The Book of Kells: Take a visit to Trinity College and check out the incredible illustrated Christian Gospel ‘Book of Kells’ dating back to 800AD.
-It is considered one of Ireland’s National Treasures and one of the world’s most famous manuscripts.
+It’s considered one of Ireland’s National Treasures and one of the world’s most famous manuscripts.

 - Grafton Street: If you’re looking for a place to shop in Dublin then this is the place to head.
 It’s one of the most famous shopping streets in Dublin with endless amounts of shops from designer to high street shops and unique boutiques.

 Have you got a favourite Dublin attraction?
-Let us know below!
+Let us know below in the comments below! 🙂